 There are several distinct types of business loans.
 Let's discuss each of these in detail:

 SBA loans fn be a great choice for many businesses, and they're easy to qualify for.
-SBA loans application is simple and straightforward, and the amount you'll need won't break the bank.
+SBA loan application is simple and straightforward, and the amount you'll need won't break the bank.

 They make it easy to use your business as collateral for this type of loan if you want another source of capital.